< | Help Index | >

 Learning A Keypad File Automatically

-When the LED's are complete, the right LED on the front panel of the pod will turn orange and the system will begin scanning for keys.
+When the LEDs are complete, the front panel will flash red (or the right LED will turn orange if there are two LEDs on the panel) and the system will begin scanning for keys.
 Press a key on the Keypad and hold it until the pod beeps and the cursor on the screen changes to an arrow with a question mark.
 Then click on the gray switch item corresponding to the key pressed.
 Repeat this process for all the keys on the Keypad and then press End Learning.

 At any time during the learning process you can move items around by clicking and dragging them or using the arrow keys.
 You can also edit an item's properties by clicking on the item and changing the information in the properties box (see Item Properties below for more information).

-If the keypad has any pins or a shield that are not connected to any switches, LED's or permanent connections, you will need to add isolation points for them if you would like them to be included when checking for shorts,.
+Warning: If the keypad has any pins or a shield that are not connected to any switches, LEDs, etc. you will need to add isolation points for them if you would like them to be included when checking for shorts.
 These types of connections can't be detected during learning because they are not electrically connected to any other pins.

 Defining A Keypad File Manually